jameslnewell/tradie/README.md

 # tradie

-Tradie is an opinionated build tool for frontend projects.
+An opinionated build tool for frontend projects.
 Use it to lint, bundle and test your script and style files.

 ## Installation